ajstewart/racs-historical-transients/README.md

 Or you can clone the git repository and install using `python setup.py install` or `pip install .`.

+###Creating a Database
+This script was intended to be run on the ada machine which has a installation of postgresql available.

+###Installation of the Website
+Included in the repository is `web_server` which is a basic website built using Django to allow the user to explore the results in a convienient way and for other users to give feedback on the crossmatching.

+To install, copy the `web_server` directory to a location where you wish to host the website from.

 ## Usage
 The built in processing script for the module, available from the command line, is `processASKAPimage.py`.

 By default, which means no askap or sumss csv files are provided, `aegean` will be run on the ASKAP image to extract a source catalogue and the SUMSS catalogue will be automatically fetched from Vizier.
 The SUMSS catalogue will be trimmed to only those sources that fall within the image area.

 More than one image can be passed through the processing script at once - however currently the manual csv inputs do not support multiple entires.
-Hence let the script automatically do source finding and SUMSS fetching.
+Hence let the script automatically do source finding and SUMSS fetching if you want to run more than one image through.

 A range of options exist to influence processing:

 ```
 usage: processASKAPimage.py [-h] [--output-tag OUTPUT_TAG]
-                            [--log-level {WARNING,INFO,DEBUG}] [--clobber]
+                            [--log-level {WARNING,INFO,DEBUG}] [--nice NICE]
+                            [--clobber] [--askap-csv ASKAP_CSV]
-                            [--askap-csv ASKAP_CSV] [--sumss-csv SUMSS_CSV]
+                            [--sumss-csv SUMSS_CSV]
                             [--askap-csv-format {aegean}] [--remove-extended]
                             [--askap-ext-thresh ASKAP_EXT_THRESH]
                             [--sumss-ext-thresh SUMSS_EXT_THRESH]